 Concluding words on narrative maps

 Master your narrative landscape, and you control your company’s future.
 Ignore it, and someone else will write your story.
-Creating narrative maps enables communicators to understand better and connect with their audiences.
+Creating narrative maps enables communicators to understand their mission and value statements better and connect with their audiences.
 They are then able to adjust their strategies based on shifts in their narrative landscape and measure the outcome of the narrative.

 Remember that narratives are dynamic and evolving.
 That means your narrative map will require constant adaptation and attention to ensure alignment with a company’s long-term vision.
 However, this is the best strategy when it comes to creating messages that correctly resonate with audiences and meet company goals.
 Your message will not have the desired impact if you aren’t aware of the narrative landscape when compiling your communications.